-You may also see something like this, which means that your browser is vulnerable to the WebRTC “bug”, but that your VPN service has fixed the problem and is routing WebRTC STUN requests through its servers.
+If you have tested your VPN without disabling WebRTC and you are not getting any leaks, this means that your VPN service has fixed the problem and is routing WebRTC STUN requests through its servers.
 Bravo!

 Although it is great that some VPN providers (such as AirVPN) have taken steps to fix the WebRTC “bug”, it should be stressed that, fundamentally, the problem lies with the WebRTC API, together with the fact that it is enabled by default within affected browsers.

 It is therefore is not really the fault of VPN providers, although we would love to see more of them rise to the challenge of helping their customers (who will be largely unaware of the problem) from having their privacy compromised by this issue.

 The fix for WebRTC leaks differs slightly depending on the browser that you are using.
 We have listed the steps that you need to take to fix this issue in Firefox, Google Chrome, and Opera browser below.

 The simplest solution to the problem is to just disable WebRTC.
 In Firefox can be easily done manually in the advanced settings:

 a) Type ‘about:config’ into the URL bar (and click through ‘I’ll be careful I promise!’)